Sinono3/aldoc/README.md

-- Markdown was not intended for use outside of small documents, such as small notes or READMEs, which led to decisions that impacted the ergonomics in the syntax (pandoc filters) and ended up in the creation of the different versions.
+- Markdown was not intended for use outside of small documents, such as small notes or READMEs, which led to decisions that impacted the ergonomics in the syntax (pandoc filters) and ended up in the creation of the different variants.

 The *aldoc* compiler actually only plays a small part in the compilation:

-1. The aldoc source is parsed and compiled to LaTeX.
+1. The aldoc source is parsed into a Rust abstraction.
+2. The abstraction is compiled to LaTeX.
-2. The LaTeX code is compiled to PDF.
+3. The LaTeX code is compiled to PDF via LatexMk.

 ## Syntax